 Powerful, free, open-source 2D CAM specialized in making PCBs on CNC routers.
-Although in early stages of development, it's fully featured, including powerful visualization of Gerber, Excellon and G-Code, tools to create isolation routing, double-sided PCBs, toolpaths for clearing large copper areas, board cutout, etc. Tested on Windows 7 and Ubuntu 12.04!
+It's fully featured, including powerful visualization of Gerber, Excellon and G-Code, tools to create isolation routing, double-sided PCBs, toolpaths for clearing large copper areas, board cutout, etc. Runs on Windows, Linux and OS-X.

 cad.py is a bitmap driven successor to cam.py from MIT.
 It imports 2D or 3D images of objects and then generates code for a variety of different machines. cad.py is slow but robust.